helix-editor/helix/book/src/package-managers.md

 Install the Debian package from the release page.

-If you run a system older than Ubuntu 22.04 / Mint 21 / Debian 12, you can build the `.deb` package locally [from source](https://docs.helix-editor.com/building-from-source.html#building-the-deb-package).
+If you are running a system older than Ubuntu 22.04, Mint 21, or Debian 12, you can build the `.deb` file locally [from source](https://docs.helix-editor.com/building-from-source.html#building-the-deb-package).

 ### Ubuntu (PPA)